You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 A Food Safety Officer is also known as an EHO.
 The term EHO means Environmental Health Officer.
 These professionals have a degree in Environmental Health and/or a post graduate qualification.

-What is the Role of The EHO in a Food Hygiene Inspection?
+Role of The EHO In A Food Hygiene Inspection

 An EHO will carry out planned inspections and audits of food businesses.
 They also investigate complaints.
 Typically, visits will be unannounced.
 As a result of a food hygiene inspection, the EHO will provide a food business with a Food Hygiene Rating, unless an exemption applies to that business.